sarsamurmu/reboost/README.md

 #### `setup`
 Type: `(config: ReboostConfig, app: Koa, router: Router) => void`

-Called once when Reboost starts.
+Executes when Reboost starts.
 You can start your services, add server functionality, or do the initial setup in this function.
 The first argument is the configuration options object which is passed when starting Reboost.
 The second argument is the [Koa](https://koajs.com/)